Yolean/kubernetes-assert/README.md

 ## Apply the example monitoring stack

-Assuming that `github.com/coreos/prometheus-operator/?ref=[a recent revision]` is already installed, start from the example kustomize base:
+Start from the example kustomize base:

 ```
 kubectl apply -k example-small